-Are you asking these questions as you move into a your office to begin a new job?
+Perhaps you are asking these questions as you move into your office to begin a new job?
 Are you asking these questions in the home you’ve lived in for a decade?
 The clutter may have taken over rooms or it may have merely taken over a corner.
 But clutter is clutter, and it only gets worse the longer it’s left unaddressed.

 During my career in education, I held five different positions.
 Each time, the first order of business was cleaning out and organizing the space left by my predecessor.
 Generally, those on the way out aren’t as conscientious about having everything neat and organized as the person coming in.